 - Offer must be for level 1 (year 1) of the course.
 Offer must be ‘Unconditional Firm’ (UF) by the date the Allocation Panel make their awards (i.e. applicant must have met all offer conditions and firmly accepted the place).

 - Must commence the course in the upcoming academic year (applicants for deferred entry will be considered for a scholarship in the year they start their course and not in the year of their course application).

 - Must achieve one of the following qualifications and grades*:

 Computing, Engineering and Maths courses

-- 3 A Levels with grades AAB
+- 3 A Levels with grades AAB or above

 - International Baccalaureate Diploma with 33 points or above